 In 2004 I was attending a coaching training to become a Master Practitioner of Neuro Linguistic Programming.
 My class was doing presentations and our chairs were all arranged in a circle.
 Something a colleague of mine said triggered a memory of one of the worst and most traumatic events of my childhood.
 In seconds, I went into a full-blown panic attack.
 I felt a surge of emotion rushing through my body.
 I looked down at my hands that had been resting on my knees, and noticed they were trembling uncontrollably because the muscles in my legs were bouncing out of control, going up and down.
 Lucky for me, a colleague of mine sitting next to me, noticed my distress, tapped me on the shoulder to get my attention and whispered an invitation to help.

 As soon as we exited the room, I began to sob uncontrollably.
 I remember her telling me that she was an Emotional Freedom Technique practitioner and if I would give her permission to tap on my hands and face, she could help me feel better.
 She did.
 That day changed my life and I’ve since vowed to share EFT with other women also struggling with depression and self-doubt.
 EFT has done for me what nearly 15 years of therapy failed to achieve.
 It’s given me emotional freedom so I no longer identify myself as a victim.
 I don’t think of my abusive past as a curse or a reason to feel ashamed.
 It’s made me the strong, loving, compassionate person I’ve become.
-But I also get tripped up and fall down again, but I use EFT every time to get myself back up.
+And whenever I forget that and I get tripped up and fall down again, I just use EFT again to pick myself back up.

 To this day when I get triggered to remember upsetting and traumatic events from my past, and my thoughts turn to paranoia and fear, I automatically use tapping to regain clarity.
 I work with clients who also have trauma in their past and I’ve learned to use EFT to help them transform those upsetting memories and turn them into self-pride and confidence.
 I am proof positive that you don’t have to live your life feeling like a victim.
 You can clean the slate and start over and feel more vibrant and alive than ever!

-3. Don’t tolerate criticism – We get our sense of value and lovableness from our environment.
+3. Don’t tolerate criticism – We get our sense of value and feeling of being lovable and worthy from our environment.
+It’s our parents and caregivers who first teach us about love.
 As children we don’t have any say in how people speak to us or how they treat us.
 But as adults, we can make those decisions for ourselves.
-We teach people how to treat us, and it’s never too late to change the rules.
+As I mention often in my book, We teach people how to treat us, and it’s never too late to change the rules.
+But expect that you will face a lot of resistance from the people who have benefited by tearing you down with their criticism.
 Always consider your safety first and avoid putting yourself in the line of fire of a physically abusive person.

 Feelings of shame about your body or your age comes from the way you’ve learned to think about yourself and the history of how you have seen others being treated.
 Many times people are not even aware of the fact that they are saying hurtful things, because they have developed a tolerance to criticism and verbal abuse from their own experiences with their families.